 - Hypoglycemia and/or hyperglycemia as a result of change in diet, activity, diabetes management or insulin regimen during the study.

+- Hypoglycemia and/or hyperglycemia as a result of over or under delivery of insulin due to a device defect, failure or malfunction of any of the system components.

 - Hypoglycemia, hyperglycemia, diabetic ketoacidosis, seizure, coma or death related to insulin administration, pump use or misuse, or HorizonTM System use or misuse.

 - Use of the Pod (Omnipod® tubeless, insulin delivery pump) - Because the Pod uses only rapid-acting insulin, users are at increased risk for developing hyperglycemia if insulin delivery is interrupted.
 If it is untreated, prolonged hyperglycemia can quickly lead to diabetic ketoacidosis (DKA).
 DKA can cause symptoms such as breathing difficulties, shock, coma, or death.
 Further, occlusions can interrupt insulin delivery and lead to hyperglycemia or DKA.
 Other potential risks associated with using the Pod are:

 - Anaphylaxis (allergic shock)

 - Bruising at the Pod site

 - Bleeding at the Pod site

 - Erythema (redness at the Pod site)

 - Excoriation (raw skin at Pod site)

 - Pruritus (itching)

 - Induration (hardening of the skin at the Pod site)

 - Infection (can include heat, redness, swelling, pain, and drainage)

 - Inflammation (redness, swelling)

 - Skin reaction to adhesive at the Pod site

 - Papule (small, solid raised area on the skin similar to a pimple)

 - Pain or discomfort

-- Ulceration (skin sores) - Vesicles (blisters) - Use of the CGM - risk of bruising, infection, pain and/or bleeding at the site of insertion, and skin site reaction to adhesive. - On rare occasions, the CGM sensor may break and leave a small portion of the sensor under the skin that may cause redness, swelling, or pain at the insertion site, and may require surgical removal. - Blood sampling with fingerstick - minor discomfort and risk of infection at site of fingerstick.
+- Ulceration (skin sores)

+- Vesicles (blisters)

+- Use of the CGM - risk of bruising, infection, pain and/or bleeding at the site of insertion, and skin site reaction to adhesive

+- On rare occasions, the CGM sensor may break and leave a small portion of the sensor under the skin that may cause redness, swelling, or pain at the insertion site, and may require surgical removal. - Blood sampling with fingerstick - minor discomfort and risk of infection at site of fingerstick